Bristol Motor Speedway - The Theater of Speed

 Fancy a football game at the racing oval?

 Many people like to say that the Tennessee Speedway is similar to some football stadiums and the closest equivalent to an ancient Roman gladiator arena.
-The venue was the host of American football matches, and it was also an inspiration and a filming location of various movies like Days of Thunder and Cars, as well as a host of many concerts and charity events, most notably the ’Speedway in Lights’.
+The venue was the host of American football matches (notably Battle of Bristol), and it was also an inspiration and a filming location of various movies like Days of Thunder and Cars, as well as a host of many concerts and charity events, most notably the ’Speedway in Lights’.

 Getting to Bristol Motor Speedway and accommodation